Search

 Feb 10 (Reuters) - Ten people including the shooter are dead after an assailant opened fire at a high school in western Canada on Tuesday in one of the country's deadliest mass casualty events in recent history.

-The outburst brought to Canada the type of mass shooting more common in the neighboring United States, and was carried out by a shooter described as female, police said.
+The attack brought to Canada the type of mass shooting more common in the neighboring United States, and was carried out by a shooter described as female, police said.

-At least two other people were hospitalized with serious or life-threatening injuries, and as many as 25 people were being treated for non-life-threatening injuries, police said.
+At least two other people were hospitalized with serious or life-threatening wounds, and as many as 25 people were being treated for non-life-threatening injuries, police said.

-A suspected shooter was also found dead from what appears to be a self‑inflicted injury, police said, adding they did not believe there were any more suspects or ongoing threat to the public.
+A suspected shooter was also found dead from what appeared to be a self‑inflicted injury, police said, adding they did not believe there were any more suspects or ongoing threat.

 "It's hard to know what to say on a night like tonight.
 It's the kind of thing that feels like it happens in other places and not close to home," British Columbia Premier David Eby told reporters.

-A police active shooter alert said the suspect was described "as female in a dress with brown hair."
-Police Superintendent Ken Floyd later confirmed at a news conference that the suspect described in the alert was the same person found dead in the school.
-Police did not say how many of the victims may have been minors.
+A police active shooter alert said the suspect was described "as female in a dress with brown hair".
+Police Superintendent Ken Floyd later confirmed that the suspect described in the alert was the same person found dead in the school.

 "TIGHT-KNIT COMMUNITY"

-Tumbler Ridge is a remote municipality with a population of around 2,400 people in the foothills of the Rocky Mountains in northern British Columbia, approximately 1,155 km (717 miles) northeast of Vancouver.
+Tumbler Ridge, the scene of the shooting, is a remote municipality with a population of around 2,400 people in the foothills of the Rocky Mountains in northern British Columbia, approximately 1,155 km (717 miles) northeast of Vancouver.
 Images of the town show a snow-covered landscape filled with pine trees.

 Tumbler Ridge Secondary School has 160 students in grades seven through 12, roughly ages 12 to 18, according to its website.
 The school was closed for the rest of the week and counseling will be made available to those in need, school officials said.